UncleJ4ck/Chaos-Rootkit/README.md

 * Protect a specific process with any given protection level (WinSystem, WinTcb, Windows, Authenticode, Lsa, Antimalware) .

+# Note

+* The console client is no longer maintained.
+Use the GUI instead.

 # to-do

 * More code cleaning
 * handling data races.
+* a check for critical process before shutting it down

 # Technical Details